You can have the decease of a Hungarian citizen registered abroad through our foreign mission.

-- Original Israeli certificate of death of the deceased with Apostille certification and its precise Hungarian translation.
+- Original Israeli certificate of death of the deceased with Apostille authentication (this can solely be obtained at the Ministry of Foreign Affairs of Israel in Jerusalem) and its precise Hungarian translation.
 (In case the birth certificate is already bilingual – English-Hebrew, or English and another language, no translation is required.
 Apostille or notarial certification is not required for the translation itself)

 - Electronically completed and printed, but not signed application form

 - Proof of the deceased's Hungarian citizenship: Hungarian passport or identity card or naturalization document valid at the time of death and a copy of them